When we told people we were opening MSD Dental Studio, a dental practice on University Drive in Coral Springs, the reaction was often the same.

 A Word About Cost

-It is also fair to say we are probably not the least expensive dental office in Coral Springs or Parkland,
+It is also fair to say we are probably not the least expensive dental office in Coral Springs or Parkland, and we are comfortable being honest about that.

 Lower fees can sometimes come from operating very efficiently.
-In other cases they reflect different
+In other cases they reflect different priorities.

-Some offices run extremely high volume schedules where appointments are stacked closely together.
+Some offices run extremely high-volume schedules where appointments are stacked closely together.

-Others rely on lower cost laboratory work produced overseas.
-Some reduce staffing or shorten
+Others rely on lower-cost laboratory work produced overseas.

-appointments to move patients through more quickly.
+Some reduce staffing or shorten appointments to move patients through more quickly.

 Those models can work for certain practices.